adamchainz/techblog/_drafts/2014-07-13-extending-djangos-queryset-to-return-approximate-counts.markdown

 * We're using [`EXPLAIN`](http://dev.mysql.com/doc/refman/5.5/en/explain.html)
   to get MySQL to return the approximate count.
-This returns a tabular analysis of the query execution plan - including an estimate of the number of rows that will be searched (it may be quite a bit off, I've seen nearly 50% in the wild).
+This returns a tabular analysis of the query execution plan - including an estimate of the number of rows that will be searched (it may be quite a bit off, I've seen +-50% in the wild).
 More on `EXPLAIN` below.

 * The query has a comment in it - this is good practice for any custom SQL as